 A 2015 study to identify the risk of tsunami affecting Port Waikato, Raglan Harbour and Aotea Harbour has found wave heights will be relatively small, but inundation (flooding) may affect low-lying areas.

 Despite the low likelihood of a tsunami event in these areas, tsunami may produce strong surges and currents, particularly at the entrance to the harbours, making it dangerous to be on or in the water.

-The study focused primarily on marine ‘near source’ tsunami generated by very large (Magnitude 9) earthquakes on known fault systems in and around the Tasman Sea and South West Pacific.
-This included tsunami generated by earthquakes in the Solomon Islands, along the New Hebrides trench directly north of New Zealand, along the Tonga-Kermadec trench to the east of the North Island and along the Puysegur Trench south and west of the South Island.
+The study focused primarily on tsunami generated by very large (Magnitude 9) earthquakes on known fault systems in and around the Tasman Sea and South West Pacific.
+This included tsunami generated by earthquakes in the Solomon Islands, along the New Hebrides trench directly north of New Zealand, along the Tonga-Kermadec trench to the east of the North Island and along the Puysegur Trench to the south and west of the South Island.

-The tsunami study has found that for Waikato’s west coast:
+The tsunami study has found that for the Waikato west coast:

 The study, funded by Waikato District Council, Waikato Regional Council and WEL Networks, was carried out by Jose Borrero of Raglan-based international marine and freshwater experts, eCoast.